-Medical students have admitted to performing surgical procedures on themselves and their peers, according to The New Zealand Medical Journal.
+Medical students have admitted to performing surgical procedures on themselves and their peers, according to

 In a survey of 284 students at the Otago University medical school, 15 students - seven male and eight female - had admitted to performing procedures on themselves.

 Of those procedures 11 were unsupervised and included cyst removal, puncturing veins, cannulation, arterial blood gas sampling and stitching up wounds.